hinance/hinance/README.md

 cp out/arc/2015_05_26_12_12/out/shops.hs.part in/shops_2015_05_26_12_12.hs.part
 ```

-TODO: diagnostics
-TODO: planning
-TODO: generation stage

 ## Transformation Stage

-On this stage Hinance transforms scraped data into the consistent bookkeeping
+On the transformation stage Hinance transforms scraped data into the
-journal.
+consistent bookkeeping journal.

 The bookkeeping journal is represented as a list of **changes**.
 Each change is a labelled **amount** of money at the specified **time**.